hiiamboris/red-spaces-gitlab-mirror/creators.md

 Focus allows to direct keyboard events (`key key-down key-up enter`) into a particular "focused" space.
 Tabbing cycles focus between spaces when Tab key is pressed.

 `spaces/keyboard/focus` holds the currently focused space's path.
 Focused space can be changed via:
-- calling `focus-space` function directly (it accepts a tree path)
+- calling `focus-space` function directly (it accepts a space or it's tree path)
 - clicking (`down mid-down alt-down aux-down dbl-click`) on a point that intersects with a *focusable* space
 - [tabbing (module)](tabbing.red)

-[comment]: # (TODO: a more user-friendly focusing way is needed since path isn't always available, sometimes only the space object)

-Focused space is a tree path.
+Focused space is saved as a tree path.
 So for tabbing (and focus in general) to work properly, items in that path should not be discarded.
 If object in that path is no longer in it's parent's map, focus becomes invalid (which is equivalent to no focus) and attempt to focus next or previous space will start from last valid focused path.

 Focusable space types are listed in `spaces/keyboard/focusable` block (new types can be added there at will, simply as words).